ELEMES

 K-Ozek

-Sampling of the veins by Arras minerals (link to news release here) returned grades up to 29 g/t Au, 287 g/t Ag and 238 ppm Te, and a single hole drilled in 2024, returned several narrow zones of veining and silicification and disseminated pyrite, hosted in phyllic/argillic altered andesites and diorites.
+Sampling of the veins by Arras minerals (news release here) returned grades up to 29 g/t Au, 287 g/t Ag and 238 ppm Te, and a single hole drilled in 2024, returned several narrow zones of veining and silicification and disseminated pyrite, hosted in phyllic/argillic altered andesites and diorites.

 Plan map of the K-Ozek target showing location of drill-hole EL24009, mapped veins and grab sample locations.